Transgender Day of Remembrance: 25 Years of Honouring, Reflecting, and Advocating

 You don’t have to take on the world alone!
 Your greatest impact will often be in your immediate circles - whether that is your family, friends or workplace.
 Educate, support and help those around you grow in their understanding.

 As we mark Transgender Day of Remembrance this year, we not only mourn those we have lost to transphobic violence - we remember that these individuals were so much more than statistics.
 They were people with dreams, aspirations and futures that they should have had the chance to live.
 Every life mattered.
 It is our collective responsibility to ensure no one else is killed simply for being who they are.
 TDOR is not just about looking back and reflecting on the past - it is about committing to a future where no one has to live in fear because of their gender identity.
 It is about honouring the memory of those we have lost by fighting for the living.
-Together, we can create a world where every trans person is safe, respected, and free to thrive.
+Together, we can create a world where every trans person is safe, respected and free to thrive.

 Transgender Day of Remembrance 2024 - In loving memory of those lost to transphobic violence this year, as well as those whose stories remain unreported: